riko-vision/a-framework-for-sincere-intelligence/en/FRAMEWORK.md

 The most effective tool used to justify this intellectual error is the strategic exploitation of the structural **"ambiguity"** of language.

-A prime example can be seen in the strategic use of a vague cluster of terms like **"facilitate," "promote," or "encourage"** in English, and **"助長する (jochō suru)"** in Japanese.
-These words, by their dictionary definition, contain two entirely different concepts.
+A prime example can be seen in the strategic use of words like the Japanese **"助長する (jochō suru)"** and the English **"facilitate."** These words, by their dictionary definition, contain two entirely different concepts.
 One is **"direct, material Facilitation,"** which actively assists in the execution of harm.
 The other is **"indirect, unprovable Influence,"** where fiction and ideas may act upon the mind.

 Operational policies **intentionally exploit this ambiguity.** First, they associate these words with acts of "Facilitation" that everyone agrees are dangerous, such as terrorism, thereby branding the words themselves with a heavy sense of guilt.
 Then, they apply the same guilt-laden words, without any explanation, to the domain of "Influence," such as sexual expression, which has a completely different ethical structure.